processone/docs.ejabberd.im/content/admin/configuration/modules.md

 shared roster contacts are merged to the relevant users at retrieval time.
 The standard user rosters thus stay unmodified.

-Shared roster groups can be edited only via the Web Admin.
-Each group has unique identification and those parameters:
+Shared roster groups can be edited via the Web Admin, and some API commands called *srg\_\**.
+Each group has a unique name and those

- -   Name: The group’s name will be displayed in the roster.
+parameters:

+ -   Label: Used in the rosters where this group is displayed.

  -   Description: of the group, which has no effect.